pdh11/cotton/cotton-usb-host/README.md

 This crate supports USB host mode _only_, and not USB device mode.
-So before running your code, make sure that the USB connector on your Raspberry&nbsp;Pi Pico is plugged into a USB device, and not into another USB host such as a laptop.
+So before running your code, make sure that the USB connector on your Raspberry&nbsp;Pi Pico is plugged into a USB device, and not into another USB host such as a laptop[^3].
 (You can still use a SWD connection to program and debug your Raspberry&nbsp;Pi Pico, just not the USB connection.)